Dry camping is a great way to save money during travel and get a secluded, quiet experience that can’t be matched at a public campground.

 Why Go Dry Camping?

-As van lifers, it’s no secret that dry camping is our favorite way to spend the night.
+As van lifers, it’s no secret that dry camping is our favorite way to experience van life.
 There are a lot of advantages over staying at at paid campground.

 - Dry camping is free